-For thousands of years, there have been traditional foods like fermented vegetables and cultured dairy that have been touted for their health benefits.
-But one common healing food that is now being recognized for its incredible health benefits is bone broth— so trendy that it’s a staple of the Paleo diet and even bone broth shops exist now!
+For thousands of years, there have been traditional foods like fermented vegetables and cultured dairy that have been touted for their health benefits, but one common healing food that is now being recognized for its incredible health benefits is bone broth.
+It’s so trendy that it’s a staple of the Paleo diet, and even bone broth shops exist now!

 Indeed, bone broth benefits are numerous and extensive.
-To make it even better, there are many different kinds of bone broths (chicken, beef, fish, from bone broth powder and more) that you can make, all bringing new health benefits to the table.
+To make it even better, there are many different kinds of bone broths (chicken, beef, fish, powder and more) that you can make, all bringing new health benefits to the table.

 With that in mind, let me share a few ancient secrets with you on what makes bone broth benefits so remarkable and explain exactly what is bone broth.